12-Week Adult Autism Skills Class!

 - Alexithymia: Emotions Identification and Regulation

-- Sex & intimacy 101; where did men learn about their genitals and sex; did they experience shame stories?
+- Sex & intimacy 101; where did autistic individuals learn about their genitals and sex; did they experience shame stories?

 - Autistic strengths; this is a theme throughout

-We encourage men in our classes to share what they are learning with their partners or spouses to support cooperative learning and increase connection.
+We encourage individuals in our classes to share what they are learning with their partners (if applicable) to support cooperative learning and increase connection.